Hendrix-CS/csci150/index.md

 * Students may not go into token debt - to spend tokens, a student must have a positive balance.

-## <a name="participation">Course Participation</a>

-Each student should schedule and attend at least two office hour meetings with either their lecture or lab instructor at some point during the semester.

 ## <a name="hw">Homework</a>

 <!--